semanticClimate/p/en/events/workshop_NIPGR.md

 ## About This Event

-The three day hands-on workshop is designed to train and raise awareness among students and researchers about an open-source tool that enhances their research by leveraging various aspects of AI in science.
+The three day hands-on workshop is designed to give insight and raise awareness among students and researchers about an open-source tool that enhances their research by leveraging various aspects of AI in science.

-The workshop will include keynote lecture by experts alongwith the hands-on session.
+The workshop will include keynote lectures by experts alongwith the hands-on session.

 The main contents are: